vtenfys/deno-npm-demo/README.md

 ## How does this work?

 Snowpack re-packs NPM dependencies with an ESM build into single JS files.
-Deno scripts can then import
+Deno scripts can then import these files, provided they don't use `require` or rely on any runtime-specific APIs.

 ## Does this work with [my favourite package]?